William Whitney Christmas

 William Whitney Christmas, M.D.
-(September 1, 1865 – April 14, 1960) was a physician, pioneer aviator, and supposed con man.
+(September 1, 1865 – April 14, 1960) was a physician, failed aircraft designer, and supposed con man.
 He was one of many claimants for an early design of the aileron.
 He was a vice-president of the General Development Corporation.

 Biography

-He was born on September 1, 1865 in Warrenton, North Carolina to James Yancey Christmas and Rhoda Gaines.
+Christmas was born on September 1, 1865, in Warrenton, North Carolina, to James Yancey Christmas and Rhoda Gaines.
 He attended the St. John's Military Academy then the University of Virginia where he obtained a bachelor's degree and a master's degree.
 He graduated from George Washington University in 1905 with an M.D.

 He married May Norris in 1899 in Maryland, and they had as their son, Whitney Norris Christmas.

 He developed the Christmas Bullet airplane in 1918 which had sprung steel wing spars, which crashed on its maiden flight after the wings tore themselves from the fuselage, killing the pilot.
 He then built a second example which also crashed on its maiden flight, again killing the pilot.

 In retirement he was still proposing improbable aeroplane designs.

-He died at Bellevue Hospital in Manhattan, New York City of pneumonia on April 14, 1960.
+He died at Bellevue Hospital in Manhattan, New York City, of pneumonia on April 14, 1960.